 Who should you call for help?

 If you are concerned about someone or yourself, you should act on your concern.
-It is better to err on the side of being too concerned than to do nothing.
+It is better to act than to do nothing.
 In many cases, suicide can be prevented.
-You may call the psychiatrist or therapist (or their on-call coverage) working with the person or yourself.
+You can call the psychiatrist or therapist (or their on-call coverage) working with the person or yourself.

 If it is an emergency, call 911.

 You can call your local or county behavioral health department.
 It is often part of your local or county human service department.
 You may find the phone number in the phone book, on the internet, or by calling 411.